 Atrophic scars consist of depressed marks in the skin.
 Some of these can occur from acne in the form of icepick or boxcar scars.
 Others can occur from a previous chickenpox virus or injuries.
 These scars can be oval or round-shaped, with or without hyperpigmentation.

 One theory is that coconut oil can produce more collagen in the skin.
 If you’re dealing with atrophic scars, it might seem that increased collagen could even out the depression marks in your skin.
 Research is needed to support this theory.

 Any time your skin is wounded, scar tissue forms while new permanent tissues are being generated.
 Surgery is a more extreme example.
 Some people use vitamin E products immediately after a surgery wound has healed to help prevent scarring.

 Hypertrophic scars are those that have the most collagen losses.
 As your wound heals, a larger amount of scar tissue forms in a thick area.
-Although coconut oil is said to help with collagen losses, research on vitamin E for hypertrophic scars is mixed.
+Although coconut oil is said to help with collagen losses, on vitamin E for hypertrophic scars is mixed.